How an extramarital affair factors into Texas Attorney General Ken Paxton’s impeachment trial

 Members of the public attend during day five of the impeachment trial for Texas Attorney General Ken Paxton in the Senate Chamber at the Texas Capitol, Monday, Sept.
 11, 2023, in Austin, Texas.
 (AP Photo/Eric Gay)

-Texas Lt.
-Gov. Dan Patrick, left, with counsel Lana Myers, right, oversees day five of the impeachment trial for Texas Attorney General Ken Paxton in the Senate Chamber at the Texas Capitol, Monday, Sept.
-11, 2023, in Austin, Texas.
-(AP Photo/Eric Gay)

-Mark Penley, former deputy attorney general, testifies during day five in the impeachment trial for Texas Attorney General Ken Paxton in the Senate Chamber at the Texas Capitol, Monday, Sept.
-11, 2023, in Austin, Texas.
-(AP Photo/Eric Gay)
+Prosecution attorney Tony Buzbee, front, listens to testimony during day five of the impeachment trial for Texas Attorney General Ken Paxton in the Senate Chamber at the Texas Capitol, Monday, Sept.

-Texas state Sen. Brian Birdwell, center at podium, is joined by fellow jurors as he begins day five of the impeachment trial for Texas Attorney General Ken Paxton with a moment of silent and pryer in the Senate Chamber at the Texas Capitol, Monday, Sept.
-11, 2023, in Austin, Texas.
-(AP Photo/Eric Gay)

-Witness Margaret Moore, former Travis County district attorney, testifies during the impeachment trial for Texas Attorney General Ken Paxton in the Senate Chamber at the Texas Capitol, Monday, Sept.
 11, 2023, in Austin, Texas.
 (AP Photo/Eric Gay)

 Members of the public arrive for the afternoon session during day five of the impeachment trial for Texas Attorney General Ken Paxton in the Senate Chamber at the Texas Capitol, Monday, Sept.
 11, 2023, in Austin, Texas.
 (AP Photo/Eric Gay)